huy2272/huy2272/README.md

 🔭 I’m currently improving my skills and knowledge in front-end developemnt using JavaScript, HTML, CSS and ReactJS.

-🌱 I’m currently learning how to use Python in data analysis.
+🌱 I’m currently learning how to write tests using JEST

 📫 How to reach me: huy2272@gmail.com